brooks-code/WSL-VHDX-Compact/README.md

 ## Learning

 >[!NOTE]
-> The [initial release](https://github.com/brooks-code/WSL-VHDX-Compact/blob/c5c2e346ab0dd1a8dbc6130f8d372af8022ddd60/wsl_compactor.ps1) is the subject of a tutorial designed as a practical introduction to powershell.
+> The [initial release](https://github.com/brooks-code/WSL-VHDX-Compact/blob/c5c2e346ab0dd1a8dbc6130f8d372af8022ddd60/wsl_compactor.ps1) is the subject of a tutorial designed as a practical introduction to PowerShell.
 It is available on [fCC News](https://www.freecodecamp.org/news/how-to-free-up-and-automatically-manage-disk-space-for-wsl-on-windows-1011/).

 ## Benefits